mrawi/odoo/doc/webservices/upgrade.rst

 Sample script
 '''''''''''''

-Here are 2 examples of database upgrade request creation using:
+Here are 3 examples of database upgrade request creation using:

-* one in the python programming language using the pycurl library
+* one in the python (version 2) programming language using the pycurl library
+* one in the python (version 3) programming language using the requests library
 * one in the bash programming language using `curl <http://curl.haxx.se>`_ (tool for transfering data using http) and `jq <https://stedolan.github.io/jq>`_ (JSON processor):